Scores on Doors

-Scores on Doors is a system that allows the public to view a scorecard in the form of a certificate which rates a food business’s compliance with food safety and hygiene requirements.
+Scores on Doors is a program that allows the public to view a scorecard in the form of a certificate which rates a food business’s compliance with food safety and hygiene requirements.

 The certificate is issued by council following an inspection by their Environmental Health Officer (EHO), and is positioned in a place highly visible to consumers, usually in the businesses front window or on the front door.

-Scores on Doors will be a good advertisement for businesses that comply with food safety legislation.
+Scores on Doors will be a good marketing tool for businesses that comply with food safety legislation.
 Good food hygiene means a good rating and a good rating is good for business.

-Food businesses operating in a local council area that is participating in the Scores on Doors scheme council should contact council and ask to join.
+Food businesses operating in a local council area that is participating in the Scores on Doors program should contact council and ask to join.
 Click here for a list of participating councils.

 Food businesses that are operating in a local government area that is currently not participating in the trial are encouraged to contact their council and express interest in participating.